bfansports/aws-lambda-python-local/README.md

 	optional arguments:
 	  VERBOSE=1       Sets verbose output for the function EVENT=filename  Load an event from a file rather than stdin.
-JSON file with the content to provide.
+This file contain the input you want to send to your function.

-If you don't specify EVENT, `make run/%` will take a JSON event from a standard input (stdin).
+The `make run/%` script will take a JSON event from a standard input (or a file if you specify), and execute the function you specify.
-Stdin is good to use for functions that don't take any input.
-Just send an empty object by typing `{}` and then exit from stdin by typing `ctrl-d`.

 ### Writing Unit Tests